Codigo-io/docs/docs/cidl/Blockchain Extensions/Solana/Data Types.md

 The following list is a comprehensive description of the capabilities of extended data types in the Solana blockchain.

-### rs:option<sṭring>
+### rs:option&lt;string&gt;
 When used in a data structure field, the `rs:option<string>` data type in solana must have a fixed length; this is because the inner type of option is a string.
-Thus, rs:option<sṭring> capacity is defined similarly to string; check **[Solana Extension - Data Types - String](#)** to learn more.
+Thus, rs:option&lt;string&gt; capacity is defined similarly to string; check **[Solana Extension - Data Types - String](#)** to learn more.

-### rs:vec<ṭ>
+### rs:vec&lt;t&gt;
-When defining a field of type `rs:vec<ṭ>`, the `rs:vec<ṭ>` data type must have a fixed length because the data structure this field belongs to will be transpile to a Solana account.
+When defining a field of type `rs:vec<t>`, the `rs:vec<t>` data type must have a fixed length because the data structure this field belongs to will be transpile to a Solana account.
 The length of the vector is determined by the capacity plus four additional bytes; in these 4 bytes, we stored the capacity value.

 :::info
-`vec<sṭring>` is still WIP; thus, it is unavailable for the private beta.
+`vec<string>` is still WIP; thus, it is unavailable for the private beta.
 :::

 The capacity of a vector can be defined through the `attributes` property, which can be specified to fields via the `solana` extension.